 Step 2: Enable and Install Linux on Your Chromebook

-In Settings select Linux (Beta) from left pane.
-Now, on the right side, click on Turn on button to enable Linux support on your Chromebook.
+In Settings select Linux (Beta) from the left pane.
+Now, on the right side, click on the Turn on button to enable Linux support on your Chromebook.

 Linux setup will start.
-Click on Install button to start installation of Linux on your Chromebook.
-Setup will now download and install required files on your Chromebook.
+Click on the Install button to start the installation of Linux on your Chromebook.
+Setup will now download and install the required files on your Chromebook.

 SEE ALSO: How to install Chrome OS on your PC?

 After the Linux installation is completed on your Chromebook, start the Linux Terminal.
 You can open it from the launcher.
 We suggest that you update the Linux apt package list by using the following command: